simon-frankau/teensy_simm/README.md

 value as a log normal distribution - *e^N(mu(T), sigma^2(T))*, where the mean and variance are functions of temperature.

+Without foundation, and almost certainly incorrectly, we assume the statistics for the individual bits are i.i.d.

 Putting it all together, the fraction of memory cells decaying is:

 *E(I(e^-(e^N)t < X))*